eficode-academy/oidc-oauth2-katas/authorization-code-flow2.md

 First, refresh the client in the browser window - you will see, that deleting the KeyCloak cookies had no effect on the client.

-Second, restart the client as above and retry the login.
+Second, restart the client as above, refresh the client in the browser and retry the login.
 This time you will be prompted for login information.

 <details>
 <summary>:question:What about 'consent' - KeyCloak did not ask about it this time?</summary>

-You may notice, that you where not asked about consent once more.
+You may notice, that you were not asked about consent once more.
 Identity providers typically only asks this initially and then stores the consent for each user+client.
 You can find this in KeyCloak under `Users` and `Consent`.
 Consent is an 'agreement' between you/browser and the identity provider.
 The redeployed client used the existing consent agreement for `client1`.
 </details>

 <details>
 <summary>:question:The example client does not use cookies.
 What are the security implications of this?</summary>

 The example client use global variables to store tokens and does not set any browser cookies with e.g. session IDs.
 This means that there is no browser-to-client authentication and authorization.
-Anyone accessing the client can see the tokens!
+Anyone accessing the client URL can see the tokens without having to login!
 </details>

 ### Single Sign On (SSO)